Ariemas/TemporarySpawn/README.md

 This will set the target player's bed spawn point back to their original spawn point.

 ## Permissions
 temporaryspawn.tempspawn: Allows player to use the /tempspawn command temporaryspawn.resettempspawn: Allows player to use the /resettempspawn command temporaryspawn.setplayertempspawn: Allows player to use the /setplayertempspawn command temporaryspawn.resetplayertempspawn: Allows player to use the /resetplayertempspawn command

 ## Notes
+If there are unspecified arguments it will automatically set them to the sender (only if the command is run by a player).

 This plugin stores the player's temporary spawn point in the plugin's internal map, and sets the player's bed spawn point to this location.